 - High Altar, frontal: Musical Angels, bronze relief, each 58 × 21 cm, Donatello (1386/7–1466).
 Padua: Basilica di Sant’Antonio.
 Ref.
 Paris RIdIM (2000); Website: Web Gallery of Art.
 The row of bronze panels beneath the altar table includes five musical angels, including two who sing from a music book, one playing gittern, one playing double pipes, and another a small flared-bell pipe.
 All fingers of both hands seem to be employed covering holes; a raised bead seems to hint at a pirouette and the players cheeks are inflated, indicating a shawm, though a recorder remains a possibility, given the context.

 - Pulpit: bronze reliefs (1465), Donatello (1386/7–1466).
 Florence: Basilica de San Lorenzo, North pulpit.
 Ref.
 Anthony Rowland-Jones (pers. comm., 2002).
 These pulpits, the result of collaboration between Donatello and his pupils Bertoldo and Bellano, were not quite finished when Donatello died.
 They depict Christ’s Passion and Resurrection.
 There are friezes of frolicking putti along the bottom of the central panel on the north side of the north pulpit, and along all of the top three panels.
 Some of the putti are blowing short pipes which could be duct flutes, judging from the positions of their hands.
 Images of the pulpits can be found at the Web Gallery of Art.

 Gerrit [Gerard] [van] Donck

-Dutch portrait, genre painter, printmaker and book illustrator, probably active in Amsterdam and possibly Haarlem; he painted market scenes and street vendors and small scale portraits; born before 1610, died ca 1640.
+Dutch portrait, genre painter, printmaker and book illustrator, probably active in Amsterdam and possibly Haarlem; he painted market scenes and street vendors and small scale portraits; born a.
+1610, died ca 1640.